 Presented by Dan McCurry.
-Piazza: this is a social learning platform where students can ask questions and collaborate; the interface is more comparable to facebook and user-friendly than BOLT.
+Piazza: this is a social learning platform where students can ask questions and collaborate; the interface is more comparable to facebook and user-friendly than Brightspace.

 Presented by Christina Francis.
 Group Me: This group texting tool allows you to create spaces for your students to easily communicate with one another.

 Presented by Arjun Sondhi.
 Poll Everywhere: no clickers needed with this instant audience feedback app.